DataIntellectTech/TorQ/docs/segmentedtickerplant.md

 **Per Table Customisation**

-The STP has been designed with customisation in mind.
-To this end here are a couple of ways to tailor the process to suit a particular application.
-The first is utilising the fact that each table has its own UPD function, meaning that some additional processing, such as adding a sequence number or a time-zone offset, can be done in the STP itself rather than needing to be done in a separate process.
-This is done by altering the `.stplg.updtab` dictionary in the segmentedtickerplant settings config file:
+Each table has its own upd function, meaning that some additional processing, such as adding a sequence number or a time-zone offset, can be done in the STP itself rather than needing to be done in a separate process.
+This is done by altering the `.stplg.updtab` dictionary in the segmentedtickerplant settings config file.
+The default behaviour is for every update to automatically have the current timestamp applied to it.

 ```q
 // In file $TORQHOME/appconfig/settings/segmentedtickerplant.q